git/git.github.io/rev_news/drafts/edition-18.md

 improve the "git-p4" migration tool.
 I managed to get quite a number of patches upstream already but there are still more in my local queue :-)

-However, I am most proud about an indirect contribution to Git.
-I helped the Git community to setup Git CI builds for OSX and Linux on Travis CI.
+However, I am most proud of an indirect contribution to Git.
+I helped the Git community set up Git CI builds for OSX and Linux on Travis CI.
 This makes it really easy to ensure that new patches build without errors and cause no test failures on all major platforms and compilers.
 Casual contributors can create Pull Requests containing their patches against https://github.com/git/git